About Us Contact Shop

 6. Slow Cooker Cottage Pie

-PHOTO CREDIT: THE COOKIN CHICKS
+PHOTO: THE COOKIN CHICKS

-Quick Notes About Recipe:
+Quick Notes About This Recipe:

-• The prep time is 15 minutes, but I’d say it’s worth it.
+• The prep time is only 15 minutes, but I’d say it’s worth it.
 You just make it in the morning or early afternoon, and it’s ready for dinner!

 7. Colcannon

-PHOTO CREDIT: THE FORKED SPOON
+PHOTO: THE FORKED SPOON

-Quick Notes About Recipe:
+Quick Notes About This Recipe:

 • If you’re curious about the sautéed greens, it’s kale or cabbage.
 I’m personally in favor of the cabbage!

-• It serves 5 so I think it’ll make a nice hearty side dish!
+• It serves 5 so I think it’ll make a nice, hearty side dish!

-8. Baked Corned Beef and Cabbage
+8. Corned Beef and Cabbage

-Corned Beef and Cabbage in a dish.
+Irish food, Corned Beef and Cabbage

-PHOTO CREDIT: A CEDAR SPOON
+PHOTO: A CEDAR SPOON

 So if you want to have it a bit more easy, then this could be the only thing you make for your St. Patrick’s Day dinner!

-Quick Notes About Recipe:
+Quick Notes About This Recipe:

 • The prep is 20 minutes, but it’s also being made with potatoes and other tasty veggies.
 That means you’re getting easy sides out of this!